inkarkat/vim-VcsMessageRecall/README.md

     See MessageRecall-message-usage for the available mappings and commands.

     The commit messages are stored separately for each repository, no matter from which subdirectory of the repository you're committing.
-The location of the message store is
+The message store is located in a directory below the version control system's metadata directory:
         {.git,.hg,.svn}/commit-msgs/
-    As repositories typically contain totally different projects, it's unlikely that you need to recall messages from a different repository, but if you need to, you can still pass that path to the :MessageRecall command, or even reconfigure the plugin to use a single, global message store.
+    If you need to recall messages from a different repository, you can pass that path to the :MessageRecall command or use the |:MessageStore|[!] command to add / change to another message store.
+Alternatively, the plugin can be reconfigured to use a single, global message store.

 ### EXAMPLE